• Skip to primary navigation

 Instructions

 • Prep potatoes.
-Add the potatoes to the center of the foil.
+Add the potatoes to the center of the foil-lined pan.
 Drizzle them with the oil and sprinkle with the onion, garlic and salt.
 Use your hands to toss together until all of the potatoes are well coated.
 Spread the potatoes out so they are in one even layer and then crack a bit of black pepper over them.

-Add a second piece of foil very lightly on top.
+Add a piece of foil very lightly on top.
 Fold the edges of the bottom piece over the edges of the top piece, being sure it puffs up a bit, like a bag.
 (In other words, do not place the top sheet of foil directly on the potatoes -- you want a good couple of inches of space between the potatoes and the top sheet.)

 • Steam.
 Place in the preheated 400°F oven and steam the potatoes for 15 minutes.
 Then remove the potatoes from the oven and turn the heat up to 500°F.